AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

        end loop;
     end Int_Array_Bitfield;

-In this example, we're using the bit-field to set bit #3 of the first element of the array (:ada:`A (1)`).
+In the Ada example above, we're using the bit-field to set bit #3 of the first element of the array (:ada:`A (1)`).
 We could set bit #4 of the second element by using the size of the data type (in this case, :ada:`Integer'Size`):

 .. code-block:: ada